 503.07 Reinforcing Steel.
 Reinforcing steel used in the construction of drilled shafts shall conform to Section 602.
 When necessary, vertical bars shall be bundled in order to maximize clear space between vertical reinforcement bars.
 Rolled hoops or bundled spirals shall be used in order to maximize the clear space between horizontal reinforcement.
 Reinforcing steel cages for drilled shafts with varying shaft and socket diameters shall be designed with a single, uniform diameter.
 At all times, the reinforcing bars and fabricated steel reinforcing cage shall be supported off the ground surface and shall be protected from contamination with mud, oils and solvents, and other deleterious materials.
 The steel should be free of excessive rust (flacking, peeling, thick coating) at the time of cage placement into the hole.
 Any contamination or excessive rust shall be cleaned and removed by the Contractor to the Engineer’s acceptance prior to placement.

 503.08 Casings.
-All permanent structural casing shall be of steel conforming to ASTM A36/A36M or ASTM 252 Gr 2 unless specified otherwise in the Plans.
-All splicing of permanent structural casing shall be in accordance with Section 6.13.3, “Welded Connections,” of the AASHTO LRFD Bridge Design Specifications.
+All permanent structural casing shall be of steel conforming to ASTM A36/A36M or ASTM A252 Gr 2 unless specified otherwise in the Plans.
+All splicing of permanent structural casing shall be in accordance with Section 6.13.3, “Welded Connections,” of the AASHTO LRFD Bridge Design Specifications, which includes AASHTO/AWS D 1.5M/ D 1.5 Bridge Welding Code.
 All casing shall be watertight and clean prior to placement in the excavation.
 Where the minimum thickness of the casing is specified in the Plans, it is specified to satisfy structural design requirements only.
 The Contractor shall increase the casing thickness from the minimum specified thickness, as necessary and accepted by the Engineer, to satisfy the construction installation requirements.

 All permanent casing shall be of ample strength to resist damage and deformation from transportation and handling, installation stresses, and all pressures and forces acting on the casing.
 For permanent nonstructural casing, corrugated casing may be used.
 The diameter of permanent casing shall be as shown on the Plans unless a larger diameter casing is approved by the Engineer.
 When a larger size permanent casing is approved by the Engineer, no additional payment will be made for the increased weight of casing steel or the increased quantity of drilled shaft excavation and concrete.